The Glasswrights’ Journeyman

 “Ms. Klasky spins a finely crafted story with believable characters and devious plot developments.” — Romantic Times

-The Glasswrights’ Journeyman, the third volume in the Glasswrights Series, is available as an ebook and in print [Buy now!].
-It has been translated into German as Die Wanderjahre der Glasmalerin [Buy now!].
+The Glasswrights’ Journeyman, the third volume in the Glasswrights Series, is available in print, as an ebook, and as an audiobook.
+It has been translated into German as Die Wanderjahre der Glasmalerin.